GeorgiaHCA/ATCSP/README.md

 Compared to non-autistic people, autistic people can experience the sensory world differently.
 For example, they may find sounds lounder, lights brighter, colours more beautiful and virbrant or busy spaces more overwhelming.

 This can be a wonderful gift, but it can also cause lots of problems for autistic people and their families when they are trying to navigate a world not built with autistic people in mind.
-For example, it can be stressful taking a busy train during rush hour, or to attend an appointment in a brightly lit hospital waiting room.
+For example, it can be stressful taking a busy train during rush hour, or attending an appointment in a brightly lit hospital waiting room.

 The video below, which was made in collaboration with autistic people, shows some of the challenges sensory processing differences can present: